TheMasquerader/learn/pages/03.installation/01.environment/02.homestead/docs.md

 #### Set up the virtual machine

 The first thing we need to do is **create a virtual machine**.
 To do this, open up your command line program (Terminal, Git Bash, whatever).
-In Windows, you may need use choose "Run as administrator".
+In Windows, you may need to choose "Run as administrator".
 At the command line, run:

 ```bash
 vagrant box add laravel/homestead